theianjones/blog/content/react-real-time-messaging-with-urql-and-onegraph.md.md

 The result isn't pretty, but we have the data we need to start rendering JSX!

-## Add JSX to our IssueList component
+## Display JSON Data In a List

+In the previous section, we were displaying the raw json in the ui.
+This is great to make sure everything is working but most people would be confused if we left JSON on the screen like that.
 Lets render some JSX 🤩

 Back in our `IssueList` component, we can see the structure of our data that we will need to map over: `data.gitHub.repository.issues.edges`.